 When Can You Apply?

-You can submit your N-400 application up to 90 days before you meet the continuous residence requirement (so at 4 years and 9 months for the 5-year rule, or 2 years and 9 months for the 3-year rule).
+According to USCIS, you can submit your N-400 application up to 90 days before you meet the continuous residence requirement (so at 4 years and 9 months for the 5-year rule, or 2 years and 9 months for the 3-year rule).

 Start Preparing Now